kwark32/robo_arena_team_3/index.md

 ![Summary](/Summary/hole_tile.png)

-The portal tile teleports the robots to a random portal of the other colour and inflicts rather low damage of 100 so the player cant just keep teleporting around to get away and survive.
+The portal tile teleports the robots to a random portal of the other colour and inflicts random damage between 50 and 150 so the player cannot keep teleporting around to get away and survive.

 ![Summary](/Summary/portal_blue.gif)